Finding Data: Data on Health

 - National Nursing Home Survey (1973-1974, 1977, 1985, 1995, 1997, 1999, 2004)

 Continuing series of nationally representative sample surveys of United States nursing homes, their services, their staff, and their residents.
 This survey was preceded by a series of surveys from 1963 through 1969, called the Residents Places Surveys.
-For more information, see the NCHS website.
+Replaced by the

 - National Social Life, Health, and Aging Project (NSHAP)